LeonSijiaLu/Sijia-s-Work-Repo/Golang/Golang-Social-Network/README.md

 go get github.com/go-sql-driver/mysql
 go get github.com/gorilla/sessions
 go get github.com/urfave/negroni
-go get github.com/pilu/fresh

-npm install
-npm start

-Then put all files under: src folder of GOPATH
+Then put all files under: src folder of GOPATH (/root/go/src on Red Hat Linux)

-Before importing db.sql into your database, you can make changes to the db user in db.sql, the current user is: netadmin_s96lu, its password is netadmin_s96lu.
+The DB name is `socialnet`, username is `netadmin_s96lu` and password is `netadmin_s96lu`.
+If you want to change DB name or username or password, please change them at the beginning of `db.sql` and `./utils/db.go` which is the go code to connect to mysql

+`mysql socialnet < db.sql` to import database into mysql

-Then in utils/db.go, you can manage database name, database IP, username and password.
+Then in `./utils/db.go`, you can manage database name, database IP, username and password.
 ```

 ## Something to say before

-I used only `GET` and `POST` because `gin` in go cannot pass body in a delete request.
+I used only `GET` and `POST` request.

 ## What it allows you to do

 In order to navigate what is available for you, you need to first:

+I created a lot of APIs, please see `main.go` for all of them

 1. `http://localhost:8882/user/signup`: `POST Request`, enter `username`, `password`, `password_repeated`, `email` to signup